romariorios/apolo/README.md

-# Apolo: a library to aid Lua scripts as Bash/Batch replacements
+# Apolo: make Lua launcher scripts

-Apolo is a library with the goal of aiding the creation of Lua scripts as shell script and Windows batch replacements.
-It offers some functionalties that standard Lua lacks, like filesystem manipulation mechanisms, for example, but it also offers some facilities that can be (and are) written in pure Lua, but are repeatedly used in a context of init scripts and are more convenient than using pure lua directly (for example, reading files driectly to strings without exposing the file handle).
+Apolo is a library with the goal of aiding the creation of Lua launcher scripts, replacing shell script and Windows batch.
+It offers some functionalties that standard Lua lacks, like filesystem manipulation mechanisms, for example.
+It also offers some facilities that can be (and are) written in pure Lua, but are repeatedly used in a context of launcher scripts and are more convenient than using pure lua directly (for example, reading files driectly to strings without exposing the file handle).